saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

   expression: myUserDetails
 ```

-The example that saves the values in variables, it looks like this:
+The following example saves the values in variables:

 ```yaml
 - id: set